LeonGuertler/LeonGuertler.github.io/_posts/2025-07-14-neurips-competition.md

 I put the code into a script called **mind_games_demo.py**, so will run it via `python3 mind_games_demo.py`.
 You can now open a new terminal on the same machine and track your training run via `unstable-terminal`.

 TODO - this is what it should look like during training.

 TODO - this is what the wandb looks like

+TODO - offline evaluation

 TODO - this is how you can load your checkpoint and evaluate it on textarena